MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-csharp-manage.md

 ## Create a Visual Studio project and install packages

 NuGet packages are the easiest ways to install the libraries that you need to finish the tasks in this article.
-You must install the Azure Active Directory Authentication Library and the Computer Resource Provider Library.
-To get these libraries in Visual Studio, do this:
+The libraries that you install for this article are the Azure Active Directory Authentication Library and the Compute Resource Provider Library.
+Complete these steps to get the libraries in Visual Studio:

 1. Click **File** > **New** > **Project**.